prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

     ![](../images1/dp-lab4-56.png)

-	*Each query is applied to create a model table.
+    >**Note**: Each query is applied to create a model table.
 Because the data connection is using DirectQuery storage mode, only the model structure is created.
 No data is imported.
-The model now consists of one table for each query.*
+The model now consists of one table for each query.

 1. In Power BI Desktop, when the queries have been applied, at the bottom-left corner in the status bar, notice that the model storage mode is DirectQuery.